 Axcelis Technologies Inc (NASDAQ:ACLS) isn’t so much a semiconductor company as it is an outfit that serves semiconductor manufacturers.
-It makes a variety of equipment used by chip companies — equipment like its Purion Ion Implanter — so its future is more or less the same as that of chip makers.
+It makes a variety of equipment (like its Purion Ion Implanter) used by chip companies so its future is more or less the same as that of chip makers.

 And the pros think that future is a bright one.
-After growing the top line an estimated 50% last year, analysts are collectively looking for 11% growth in 2018.
+After growing the top line an estimated 50% in 2017 it kept moving, adding something like another 11% in 2018.
 That doesn’t sound like a lot, but bear in mind that the outlooks for the economic boom following recent tax cuts are strong.
 And these cuts could prove stunningly supportive for small cap stocks.

 With an average price target of $34.40, analysts say this small cap stock is undervalued to the tune of 32%.

 Craft Brew Alliance Inc (BREW)

 YTD gain: -2.4%

 Contrary to popular belief, the global craft beer movement isn’t a fad that’s run its course.
 It’s just matured.
 We won’t see the booming growth rates of yesteryear, but as of the middle of last year the annual revenue growth rates for the industry had leveled off at 5%.